Simon Newcomb: Peirce family

-Newcomb studied mathematics under Benjamin Peirce, who also often invited Newcomb to his home.
-Newcomb's biographer Brent said in his 1993 book that Newcomb developed a dislike of Peirce's son, Charles Sanders Peirce and was accused of the "successful destruction" of C. S. Peirce's career.
+Newcomb studied mathematics under Benjamin Peirce, who frequently invited him to his home.
+Newcomb later developed a dislike of Peirce's son, Charles Sanders Peirce, according to Joseph Brent, a biographer of the younger Peirce.
+Brent argues that Newcomb played a role in damaging C. S. Peirce's career.
 In particular, Daniel Coit Gilman, president of Johns Hopkins University, was said to have been on the point of awarding tenure to C. S. Peirce, before Newcomb intervened behind the scenes to dissuade him.
 Brent says that about 20 years later, Newcomb similarly influenced the Carnegie Institution Trustees to deny a Carnegie grant to C. S. Peirce.
 This prevented Peirce from publishing his life's work.
 The grant was supported by Andrew Carnegie, Theodore Roosevelt, William James, and others, who wrote to support it.
 Newcomb's motivation has been speculated to have been that, despite his being "no doubt quite bright", "like Salieri in Peter Shaffer’s Amadeus he also had just enough talent to recognize he was not a genius and just enough pettiness to resent someone who was".
 Additionally "an intensely devout and literal-minded Christian of rigid moral standards", he was appalled by what he considered Peirce's personal shortcomings, making intolerable to Newcomb the fact that he had been reliant on the patronage of the father of a man he considered contemptible.